wu-sheng/me/README.md

 ### Experiences

 - 2018
+  - Be selected to be on the Program Committee for KubeCon + CloudNativeCon 2019
-  - Apache Incubator PMC member.
+  - Be promoted as Apache Incubator PMC member.
   - Give speech @ servicemesher.com meetup about "Observability and Istio telemetry".
 (Oct.)
   - Release SkyWalking 6.0.0.
 SkyWalking becomes an observability platform, which accepts telemetry from Istio and supports language agents in Java, .Net and NodeJS.
   - Assist ShardingShpere join Apache Incubator.
 Take responsibilites as PPMC and committer.